AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= ListboxSelectorClearAfterCopy
 	= Java7 compliance (instead of 8)
 	= FIX: Copy from/to is inverted concerning SHIFT key.
 Holding shift must mark copyTo.
+	= let multiple commands in a single line separated by ';'

 TODO.FastToImplement:
-	+ let multiple commands in a single line separated by ';'
+	+ Auto complete with aliases if line begins with alias token.
 	+ When date(day) changes, report on console.
 On startup report date on console.
 	+ Optional hundredth/tenth of a second at console log.
 	+ optionally keep all dump logs by moving files to name datetimed ones;bKeepAllLogs.transportFlDtTimeToName